 Following these tips will further help set you on the right track, as well as adopting the right tools like Meltwater to help you make sense of your global data with ease.

-If you’re interested in learning more about how to effectively set KPIs, download Meltwater’s Everything You Need to Prove PR ROI e-book for the data-driven KPIs, tools and reporting frameworks you need to deliver the best results on your campaigns.
+If you’re interested in learning more about how to effectively set KPIs, download Meltwater’s PR Measurement: 8 Benchmarking Benefits Crucial to Success for the data-driven KPIs, tools and reporting frameworks you need to deliver the best results on your campaigns.